Topics included in this article:

 - If it still does not come online, move on to Step 4

-- If it still does not come online, please contact Rhombus Support to continue troubleshooting.
+- If it still does not come online, contact Rhombus Support to continue troubleshooting.

-- Please check the SD card to ensure that is seated correctly.
+- Check the SD card to ensure that is seated correctly.
 We recommend powering the camera down, reseating the SD card, and then powering it back up.

-If none of these steps have brought the camera online, please contact Rhombus Support.
+6. If none of these steps have brought the camera online, contact Rhombus Support.

-- Please provide them with the camera information, serial number, and troubleshooting steps taken so far.
-Support can then assist with further troubleshooting and resolution.
+- Provide support with the camera information, serial number, and troubleshooting steps taken so far.
+They will assist with further troubleshooting and resolution.

 Power Issues